Tin from Indonesia Tariff: 10% (2026)

 Indonesia is a significant source of tin imports into the United States, with approximately $38B in total bilateral trade.

-Tin (HTS Chapter 80) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Tin (HTS Chapter 80) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Indonesia.

 Key products in HTS Chapter 80 imported from Indonesia include Tin ingots, Tin alloys, Tin foil, Tin-plated steel (tinplate), Solder containing tin, and Tin bars and rods.